SpoonX/aurelia-filter/doc/Usage.md

 If you don't use the `@type` decorator it will assume that the column is `text`.

+### exclude-columns
+When using an entity, you can exclude columns (comma separated) from showing up in the filter.

 ### criteria
 The generated criteria object.
 Use this object to query your application.